 “Yup, all hands are smoking.”

 That did not sit well with Dad.
-He drew it to the nurses’ attention and Ed’s hospital smoking came to an abrupt end.
+He drew it to the nurses’ attention and Ed’s hospital smoking ended abruptly.
 As far as I know, he never smoked again.

 RECIPE FOR SALT BAIT

 Salt bait is rotted herring or mackerel used as lobster bait.
 Dad put layers of herring or mackerel and salt in a barrel.
 Next he added brown sugar or molasses, put the lid on the barrel, and left it to rot.
 Apparently, this is like caviar to lobsters.
 There is no single word that captures the stench of salt bait.
 It is pig farm, chicken farm, skunk, raw sewage, rotten eggs, cat pee, body odour, Limburger cheese, and every rank smell known to man rolled into one.